CIRDLES/tripoli-manual/setup/03-QuickStart.md

 :::{card}
-:header: [Starting Tripoli](../using_Tripoli/05-StartingTripoli.md "Starting Tripoli") Get Tripoli started using Java, from your file broswer or the command line.
+:header: [Starting Tripoli](../using_Tripoli/05-StartingTripoli.md "Starting Tripoli") Get Tripoli started using Java, from your file browser or the command line.
 :::

 :::{card}